kyrikakis/marvel-character/README.md

     * [NOTES](#notes)

 ## Overview
 Getting your favorite character from MARVEL.
-Retrieves the whole list of characters during bootstrap using the Marvel [developer API](https://developer.marvel.com/docs) and saves it into an [H2 Database Engine](http://www.h2database.com/html/main.html) instance for later use.
+Retrieves the whole list of characters during bootstrap using the Marvel [developer API](https://developer.marvel.com/docs) and saves it into a [H2 Database Engine](http://www.h2database.com/html/main.html) instance for later use.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.